Love Somebody (Maroon 5 song)

 "Love Somebody" is a song by American pop rock band Maroon 5.
-It was sent to US contemporary hit radio on May 14, 2013, as the fourth and final single from their fourth studio album Overexposed (2012).
+It was sent to US contemporary hit radio on May 14, 2013, by A&M Octone Records, as the fourth and final single from their fourth studio album Overexposed (2012).
 The song was written by Adam Levine, Nathaniel Motte, Ryan Tedder and Noel Zancanella; the latter two are also the producers.
 "Love Somebody" is a dance-pop song that lyrically equates love and physical intimacy and explores "salvation on the dance floor".

 Upon release, the song was a respectable success on the charts and became the fourth top ten hit from the album on the Billboard Hot 100.
 Despite its success, the single received mixed reviews from music critics who praised its composition, linking it to the works by Coldplay, but criticized its production and Levine's vocals.
 Following the release of the album, due to strong digital downloads, the song peaked at number eight on the singles chart in South Korea.